louise710/CVtrial101/README.md

 Plate Number Recognition
 Install requirements.txt and other stuff
-Have datasets
+- Have datasets
-train datasets in anpr.ipynb
+- Train datasets in anpr.ipynb
-then run python auto.py
+- then run python auto.py